Dominic-Hayden/info2180-lab1/README.md

-# info2180-lab1
+# info2180-lab 1

-Web design lab 1
+This is Lab 1 for Dominic Hayden